bombasticSlacks/Aspirant/Game/Injury.md

 | Chest     | -2 to all actions next turn                                      |
 | Head      | Stunned for 1 turn                                               |

+### Heroes
+Your characters are heroes.
+Heroes can’t instantly die from an attack.
+Any attack that would kill a hero outright, including critical head injuries, failed torso critical injuries and lethal injuries of any kind, instead immediately leave the character unconscious and bleeding to death with similar lethality to any critical injury.

 ### Bleeding and Burning
 In general, rending and piercing weapons that cause severe and critical injuries will cause bleeding as will critical impact injuries.
 Exothermic injuries will catch you on fire.